 On that October night, as blistering winds blew desert sand sideways, their two-vehicle Bradley Fighting Vehicle patrol would embark on what should have been a typical five to six-mile sweep of a supply route from Forward Operating Base McKenzie through Ad Duluiya.
 The patrol's mission: clear the roadway for the safe passage of a convoy making a supply run later that day.

-During the mission, a sandstorm blanketed the combat patrol team and turned what should have been a short patrol into a slow deliberate route clearance.
+A sandstorm blanketed the combat patrol team and turned what should have been a short patrol into a slow deliberate route clearance.
 The Bradley drivers, gunners and tank commanders could barely see the road and the vehicle in front of them.

 It wasn't the first time Cashe and his teammates had patrolled the route or other supply routes outside of FOB McKenzie.
 But since the time they'd first started patrolling those routes, insurgents had attacked the softer targets of convoys with small arms fire or improvised explosive devices.